BarinderBanwait/barinderbanwait.github.io/about.md

 ### Mathematician.
 Amateur tabla player.
 Aspiring poet.

 Click [here](https://barinderbanwait.github.io/cv/bsb_cv.pdf) for my CV.
-Click the links on the left for more.
+Click the links in the menu for more.

 ## Contact